IDC/LoopMe: 75% of pandemic-driven mobile gaming lift will remain

 About 75% of the pandemic-driven increase in mobile games will persist indefinitely, according to a new report by market researcher IDC and digital ad platform LoopMe.

-The study analyzes one of the biggest questions around pandemic gaming: whether players who picked up the gaming habit during lockdown will continue playing games once they can go outside more and resume other social activities.
+The study analyzes one of the biggest questions about pandemic gaming: whether players who picked up the gaming habit during lockdown will continue playing games once they can go outside more and resume other social activities.

 Based on a survey of thousands of smartphone users, 63% of respondents said they played more games.
-According to users’ answers follow-up questions, the researchers estimated that 75% of the net gain in mobile gaming activity will remain even after the pandemic is over, said Lewis Ward, an analyst at IDC, in an interview with GamesBeat.
+According to users’ answers followup questions, the researchers estimated that 75% of the net gain in mobile gaming activity will remain even after the pandemic is over, said IDC analyst Lewis Ward in an interview with GamesBeat.

 “We asked them, how do they think their habits will change once the pandemic has subsided?”
 Ward said.
 “And with other questions, we got to about a quarter of their respondents indicated they would reduce how much time they spent playing mobile games.”